Dogs are chewers by nature!

 Puppies can be pretty aggressive chewers too.
 People get surprised when they see someone with a small frame like me absolutely torture a few baskets of chips and salsa before our food is brought out, but us little ones want to eat up everything too!
 Your puppy will love their rubber chew toy.

-Okay, so we compromised with a Croc Dog Bed so our fur babies could always have a shoe to chew on, so let's compromise with a squeak plush that looks like a tree.
+Okay, so we compromised with a Croc Dog Bed so our fur babies could always have a shoe to chew on, so let's compromise with a squeaky plush that looks like a tree.
 Dogs and chipmunks are such an adorable combination!